azimeazdhan1231/trynex-ecommerce/replit.md

 ## Overview

-TryneX is a premium e-commerce platform built for selling personalized gifts and premium products in the Bangladesh market.
-The application features a modern React frontend with a Node.js/Express backend, designed to provide a seamless shopping experience with Bengali/English localization support.
+TryneX is a premium e-commerce platform specializing in lifestyle products and gifts in the Bangladesh market.
+The platform features a modern, golden-themed design with a focus on user experience and content management capabilities.
+It's built as a static website with headless CMS integration for easy product and content management.

 ## User Preferences